Azmarie/NewsRepo/README.md

 The server has an API path ```/article/:id``` for returning all the information for an article.
 The data from backend server is displayed at ```http://localhost:3000/article/:id```.

-### Support for Mobile Screens

-The home page at ```http://localhost:3000``` is mobile-friendly and resizes reactively based on the screen resolutions.

 ### List Article Comments

 The server has an API path ```/comments/:id``` for returning all the comments for an article.